Toyota Avensis: Diesel

 All engines are mated to a six-speed manual transmission while the 1.8 L and 2.0 L petrol engines are available with a Multidrive S CVT transmission.
 The 2.2-litre D-4D 150 hp engine is available with a six-speed automatic transmission.

 Motorsports

 On 2 August 2010, it was announced the British Touring Car Championship's NGTC prototype car would be built around the Toyota Avensis.

 Series organiser TOCA, which would fully introduce the new low-cost NGTC technical regulations in 2011, said that the Japanese manufacturer would supply a donor car and a new body shell to the programme.
 The Avensis was used by Speedworks Motorsport, driven by Tom Ingram, until the end of the 2018 season.

 Discontinuation

 The Avensis was discontinued in the United Kingdom in August 2018 and across Europe in late 2018.
-It was replaced by the slightly larger XV70 series Camry, which is based on the TNGA-K platform.
+It was partially replaced by the slightly larger XV70 series Camry, which is based on the TNGA-K platform.